What We Do

 There are too few victim advocates based in Montgomery County courthouses, and no advocates at Montgomery County Commissioner Stations, where almost half of all victims fill out their petitions on weekends or evenings.

 Court Watch Montgomery's reports have documented problematic demeanor by clerks, bailiffs, interpreters, and judges.
 Our verbatim quotes from one very abusive judge and our request to testify about his behavior helped lead to his resignation from the bench.
-Numerous reports have educated the courts on the vital role of court-based advocates, and how few exist in the Maryland court system.

 - We are currently assessing how victims can best be helped when they come to a Commissioner Station to file a protective order or criminal charges.